BORAX experiments: Evolution of BORAX

 BORAX-IV, built in 1956, explored the thorium fuel cycle and uranium-233 fuel with a power of 20 MW thermal.
-This experiment utilized fuel plates that were purposely full of defects in order to explore long-term plant operation with damaged fuel plates.
+This experiment used fuel plates that were purposely full of defects to explore long-term plant operation with damaged fuel plates.
 Radioactive gases were released into the atmosphere.

 BORAX-V continued the work on boiling water reactor designs, including the use of a superheater.
 It operated from 1962 to 1964.